-Herding - The Behavioral Economic principle of Herding means that people tend to make decisions that align with what others have done.
+Herding - This principle means that people tend to make decisions that align with what others have done.
 This behavior is based on the social pressure of conformity, as well as the rationale that a group of people are less likely to be wrong.
 Most people are very sociable and have a natural desire to be accepted by a group.
 In addition, people assume that the group must know something they do not.
-This is especially evident in situations where an individual has very little experience as with many financial decisions.
+This is especially evident in situations where an individual has very little experience - as with many financial decisions.